-- 7. The complaint form listed a number of issues that have since been abandoned by the Complainant with the only remaining issues being: - 1) Is the 2011 assessment of the subject property at \$291,417,500 fair and equitable? - 2) Has the correct market lease rate for office space (\$31.00 per square foot for AA office space) been utilized in preparing the 2011 assessment for the subject property?
+- 7. The complaint form listed a number of issues that have since been abandoned by the Complainant with the only remaining issues being: - 1) Is the 2011 assessment of the subject property at \$131,473,500 fair and equitable? - 2) Has the correct market lease rate for office space (\$31.00 per square foot for AA space) been utilized in preparing the 2011 assessment for the subject property? - 3) Has the tax exempt status been applied correctly for the 2011 assessment of the subject property?